 USF’s Nurse Anesthesia is a full-time lockstep program, which requires that all cohorts take all their courses together.
 We do not allow students to transfer in any curriculum courses.

-Is a live orientation required?
+Is orientation required?

 If I accept admission, what is the deposit?